 The George Washington statue stands in front of the Union Square Park entrance.
 In 1860, at Cooper Union within East Village, Abraham Lincoln gave his famous Cooper Union Address.
-In Union Square today, whether it be street performers, vendors, or chess players, there is always someone to interact with.
+In Union Square today, whether it is street performers, vendors, or chess players, there is always someone to interact and connect with.

-For the music lovers, just a few blocks over are Webster Hall.
-This landmark venue doubles as a nightclub; it opened in 1886.
-Your ears will be ringing with the sounds of a concert you’ll never forget, particularly if you’re a fan of tunes from the 80s and 90s.
+For the music lovers, just a few blocks over is Webster Hall.
+Opened in 1886, this landmark venue doubles as a nightclub.
+It is constantly filled with the sounds of a concert you’ll never forget, especially if you’re a fan of tunes from the 80s and 90s.

 If music events aren’t your type of scene, the Strand Bookstore is the perfect getaway to sit with a hot cup of coffee and a good book in peace and quiet.
 The Strand Bookstore has been open since the 1880s and millions of people stop by every day to find their perfect book.